Brighton People | Nicholas Röhl

 What 3 things do you think every restaurant should do, so they can make a positive impact on the planet?

 – Avoid serving any fish that is listed as “fish to avoid” by the Marine Conservation Society.
-Customers can check on the rating of the fish here.

 – Serve more plant-based food, and put more time and energy into making it innovative and exciting.